Comment on page

 Health scores are calculated on an hourly basis

 If a trait isn’t supported, you will see an error.
 For example, multi-select is not a supported trait!

 You may find yourself wanting to define different conditions or weights for different Segments of customers.
 For example, say you want to weigh one score heavier for a customer's first 2 months and less afterwards.
 Or maybe some customers have access to certain product features depending on the plan they're subscribed to, and you'd like to score those customers based on their usage of those features.

-Note that if an account is associated to multiple segments that have health equations, we'll apply the equation for the segment the customer most recently joined.
+If an account is associated to multiple segments that have health equations, we'll apply the equation for the segment the customer most recently joined.

 When building your health scores, you'll see a column for "Weight".
 Clicking on the value for that column allows you to set weights for all your health scores.
 An account's overall health score is simply a weighted average of every score for that account!